-In addition to running his studio based in New York City, Joel Sanders is a Professor of Architecture at Yale University.
+In addition to running his studio based in New York City, Joel is a Professor of Architecture at Yale University.
 Prior to joining the Yale faculty, he was the Director of the Graduate Program in Architecture at Parsons School of Design and an Assistant Professor at Princeton University.
-Sanders received both a B.A. and M.Arch from Columbia University.
+Joel received both a B.A. and M.Arch from Columbia University.

-The editor of Stud: Architectures of Masculinity (Princeton Architectural Press, 1996), Sanders frequently writes about art and design, most recently in Pin-up, Art Forum and the Harvard Design Magazine.
+The editor of Stud: Architectures of Masculinity (Princeton Architectural Press, 1996), he frequently writes about art and design, most recently in Pin-up, Art Forum and the Harvard Design Magazine.
 His monograph, Joel Sanders: Writings and Projects, was published by Monacelli Press in 2005.
 Groundwork: Between Landscape and Architecture, co-edited with Diana Balmori, was released by Monacelli Press in 2011.

-As Senior Associate at JSA, Josh Dannenberg has served as a Project Manager and Project Architect for numerous projects, including institutional projects such as the University of Pennsylvania Institute of Contemporary Art in Philadelphia, the Woodstock Public Library Annex and Kunshan Phoenix Cultural Mall, as well as an extensive resume of cultural, residential and commercial projects.
+As Senior Associate at JSA, Josh has served as a Project Manager and Project Architect for numerous projects, including institutional projects such as the University of Pennsylvania Institute of Contemporary Art in Philadelphia, the Woodstock Public Library Annex and Kunshan Phoenix Cultural Mall, as well as an extensive resume of cultural, residential and commercial projects.

-Josh is a registered architect in New York, graduate of Harvard University’s Graduate School of Design, and recipient of the 2008 AIA Merit Award.
+Josh is a registered architect in New York, a graduate of Harvard University’s Graduate School of Design, and the recipient of the 2008 AIA Merit Award.
 In addition to his professional experience working on built projects and award-winning international design competitions, Josh has held teaching positions at Harvard University and Princeton University and is currently on the faculty of the University of Pennsylvania.

 Senior Architect, Project Manager

-Prior to joining JSA, Greg Epstein served as a Senior Designer and Project Architect at the acclaimed firm of Gwathmey Siegel & Associates Architects, where he oversaw the design and construction of a variety of residential, commercial, and institutional projects throughout the United States.
+Greg brings years of experience realizing design visions, and has led JSA design teams through cost estimating, construction documents, spec-writing, and construction administration.
+Prior to joining JSA, he served as a Senior Designer and Project Architect at the acclaimed firm of Gwathmey Siegel & Associates Architects, where he oversaw the design and construction of a variety of residential, commercial, and institutional projects throughout the United States.

-A graduate of the UCLA School of Architecture and Urban Design, Marco Li has served as a lead designer on several award-winning academic, institutional, and residential projects at JSA.
+A graduate of the UCLA School of Architecture and Urban Design, Marco has served as a lead designer on several award-winning academic, institutional, and residential projects at JSA.
 His designs have addressed adaptive re-uses of existing spaces, multi-functioning institutional programs, cultural diversity, and high-end residential detailing.